 Herbstreit joined Rece Davis, Lee Corso and Desmond Howard to preview the Clemson Tigers against the Georgia Tech Yellow Jackets before making their way to Texas for the first big show of the college football season.
-That Auburn Tigers and Oregon Ducks show is going to be electric, something that will get major ratings, but nothing can compare to the moment he had in front of the camera in South Carolina.

-The Herbstreit twins attended high school at Montgomery Bell Academy in Nashville, Tennessee before joining Clemson head coach Dabo Swinney?s program.
+The Herbstreit twins played high school football at Montgomery Bell Academy in Nashville, Tennessee before joining Clemson head coach Dabo Swinney?s program.

 Jake Herbstreit, No. 37, is a 5-foot-11, 170-pound cornerback.
 Tye Herbstreit, No. 86, is a 5-foot-10, 165-pound wide receiver.
 The freshman duo of preferred walk-ons didn?t record any stats in the 52-14 blowout, but that didn?t stop Herbstreit, the father, from being very, very proud when the camera showed his twin sons.

 ?
 Kirk Herbstreit